New WMU football coach Lester talks CMU rivalry, friendship with Bonamego

 “I hang out with him more than any other coach when we get together as coaches,” he said.
 “He’s just such a great guy.”

-Bonamego wouldn’t go into details of the conversations he’s had with Lester, but said his previous experience with the rivalry makes it that much more intense.
+Bonamego wouldn’t go into details of the conversations he’s had with Lester, but said his previous experience with the rivalry raises the intensity.

 “I think Tim coming into it as a new coach, having played at Western, has a much better understanding than someone who’s coming from a place who hasn’t been in it,” he said.
 “It is the biggest game of the year.”